Roy Chapman Andrews: Career

 On July 13, 1923, the party was the first in the world to discover dinosaur eggs.
 Initially thought to be eggs of a ceratopsian, Protoceratops, they were determined in 1995 actually to belong to the theropod Oviraptor.
 During that same expedition, Walter W. Granger discovered a skull from the Cretaceous period.
 In 1925, the museum sent a letter back informing the party that the skull was that of a mammal, and therefore even more rare and valuable; more were uncovered.
 Expeditions in the area stopped during 1926 and 1927.
 In 1928, the expedition's finds were seized by Chinese authorities but were eventually returned.
 The 1929 expedition was cancelled.
 In 1930, Andrews made one final trip and discovered some mastodon fossils.
 A cinematographer, James B. Shackelford, made filmed records of many of Andrews' expeditions.
 (Sixty years after Andrews' initial expedition, the American Museum of Natural History sent a new expedition to Mongolia on the invitation of its government to continue exploration.)
 Later that year, Andrews returned to the United States and divorced his wife, with whom he had two sons.
 He married his second wife, Wilhelmina Christmas, in 1935.

-In 1927, the Boy Scouts of America made Andrews an Honorary Scout, a new category of Scout created that same year.
+In 1927, the Boy Scouts of America made Andrews an Honorary Scout, a new category of Scout created that year.
 This distinction was given to "American citizens whose achievements in outdoor activity, exploration and worthwhile adventure are of such an exceptional character as to capture the imagination of boys...".
+That same year, Andrews was elected to the American Philosophical Society.

 Andrews was President of The Explorers Club from 1931 to 1934.
 In 1934, he became the director of the Natural History museum.
 In his 1935 book The Business of Exploring, he wrote "I was born to be an explorer...There was never any decision to make.
 I couldn't do anything else and be happy."
 In 1942, Andrews retired to North Colebrook, Connecticut.
 He and Wilhelmina lived on a country estate of 160 acres, "PondOWoods".
 He wrote most of his autobiographical books of life and adventures here.
 Around 1958, Andrews moved to Carmel Valley, California.